• Where to Plant

 When to Harvest Onions 2

 Even after your tops have fallen over your onion bulbs will continue to grow and put on size.
-Also after those tops have fallen over and the onions reach their mature size, like all bulbs they will start to draw energy in from the leaves back into the bulb.
+When those tops have fallen over and the onions reach their mature size, like all bulbs they will start to draw energy in from the leaves back into the bulb.
 I feel like this process makes for a better-tasting and longer-lasting onion.

 When to Harvest Onions 3

-Once you have decided when to harvest onions in your garden the next step is to dig them up!
+Once you have decided to harvest onions in your garden the next step is to dig them up!
 Notice that I didn’t say “pull them up”.
 That is because you need to use a shovel or digging fork to gently lift the onions from the soil.
 Pulling them from the top could damage the bulbs and we don’t want that.

 Curing your onions

-Once you have harvested your onions you need to let them cure for about 3 weeks.
-To cure your onions just set them in a cool, dark, and airy place and let them dry!
 The key to getting a good cure is to be sure the onions are out of direct sunlight and that they can’t get wet!
 We like to cure ours in our garage on a screen, but a garden shed or even a covered patio will also work.

 When to Harvest Onions 4